Samsung Blocks Ability To Remap Galaxy S8's Bixby Button

 >"Why is Samsung scared of the possibility?
 It's annoying."

 Power corrupts and absolute power corrupts absolutely.
 It is almost irresistible for companies to gain the power to force their agenda on people and then NOT use that power.
 The only thing that keeps it in check is severe customer backlash (which rarely happens) and hacking (which the companies try to fight endlessly).
 Samsung is probably no worse than any other typical company.
-Google is certainly not immune to it- they have all kinds of art
+Google is certainly not immune to it- they have all kinds of artificial limitations in Android that favor their own agendas, too.
+Crap, even their web search page is full of it ("Oh, I see you are not using us as your default search engine."
+"Oh, I see you are not using Chrome..." dismiss it as much as you like, it will come right back next time or perhaps next week).
+As does Apple, Microsoft, Adobe, etc, etc.

 Fuck that shit.

 Seconded.
 But this blunder is easy to undo, and Samsung has a history of responding correctly to criticism.
 In their own interest obviously, but just a little less arrogant than a couple of Silicon Valley operations I could mention.
 An example: correctly chose not to follow (courageously!) in Apple's footsteps re the stereo jack.
 Another example: the sdcard slot stayed.
-Well, we never got the removable battery back, but I understand why... just so long as it stays repairable as opposed to glued in so insane
+Well, we never got the removable battery back, but I understand why... just so long as it stays repairable as opposed to glued in so insanely that replacing the battery amounts to refurbishing.
+I will predict that, with widespread condemnation of this stupid, arrogant infringement of the right to use the thing you bought, Samsung will back down and do the right thing.

+Should they wisely see the light and do the right thing, I would say that on the whole Samsung will gain trust compared to this incident never having happened.
+On the other hand, if they stick to their guns on this, that that's enough to flip me.
+In that case, fuck that shit, there are lots of good Android phones out there, and I will pick one that does not wave an attractive feature in my face then take it away.

+Future Samsung press release : The lagging S8 sales are obviously from the Note 7 debacle, and we need to reduce user functionality to only samsung approved software and functions.
+It's for your safety.

 The problem was they could reprogram it but the devs BLOCKED it just to be asses.